robiningelbrecht/statistics-for-strava/docs/configuration/custom-gear.md

 ## How It Works

-Custom gear is configured using a YAML file called `custom-gear.yaml`.
+Custom gear is configured in the main `config.yaml` file.
 You can define any number of gear items and assign them to activities using hashtags in the Strava activity title (e.g. #sfs-peddle-board).
-Custom gears will work just like Strava-imported ones — tracking stats, allowing maintenance setup, and letting you filter them in overviews.
+Custom gears will work just like Strava-imported ones: tracking stats, allowing maintenance setup, and letting you filter them in overviews.

 ## Setup